7 Practical Ways to Manage Political Anxiety and Stress

 7. Practice Kindness and Patience (with Yourself and Others)

-Election stress often leads to strained relationships and additional anxiety.
+The political situation in US often leads to strained relationships and additional anxiety.
 Cultivating empathy, both for yourself and others, can go a long way in reducing tension.

 Practice self-compassion by acknowledging your stress and accepting that it’s okay to feel anxious.
 Give yourself grace, as everyone handles stress differently.